dekuNukem/PicoRC/appleii.md

 You can either:

-* Cut the original wires and solder it to the adaptor
+* Cut the wires off old PSU and solder them to the adaptor

 * Or use a new 6-pin connector and cable